2. Tennis elbow treatment

 This is often seen as a first line medical treatment for tennis elbow.
 However the main mode of action of steroids is as a powerful anti-inflammatory, yet tennis elbow is not an inflammatory condition.
 It is a degenerative condition caused by wear and tear of the tendon, and steroid injections can actually cause further weakening of the degenerate tendon.

-A recent randomised controled trial showed that whilst steroid injections can provide good short term relief, their effect after six weeks was no better than a “wait and see” policy and was inferior to physiotherapy alone.
+A recent randomised controlled trial showed that whilst steroid injections can provide good short term relief, their effect after six weeks was no better than a “wait and see” approach and was inferior to physiotherapy alone.
 In fact at one year, there was no significant difference between the three treatment groups, with most patients reporting a favourable outcome.